 We use empathy maps to define your audiences’ needs, influences and then work with you to validate the findings against the experiences of real customers, ensuring a true customer focus from the off.

 Fresh Egg’s research, and ongoing strategic thinking, has given us vital insight about our customers.
-This helped us deliver a much better user experience in 2018 and will continue to add value in to 2019 and beyond.Anna Mcleod - director of marketing and innovation, Kinleigh Folkard & Hayward
+This helped us deliver a much better user experience in 2018 and will continue to add value in to 2019 and beyond.Anna Mcleod, director of marketing and innovation at Kinleigh Folkard & Hayward

-Fresh Egg were able to daisy chain data sources of their own with those of other agencies and people they worked with, and make that power of data come together and make this thing a success.Diarmaid Crean - digital deputy director, Public Health England
+Fresh Egg were able to daisy chain data sources of their own with those of other agencies and people they worked with, and make that power of data come together and make this thing a success.Diarmaid Crean, digital deputy director at Public Health England

 As an exercise, empathy mapping has multiple benefits such as initiating some fresh thinking and development projects relating to your design, content, marketing or messaging and, once complete, it can help redefine your priorities and provide new perceptions into a specific customer group, including their needs, behaviours and experiences.

 Our FREE guide lifts the lid and provides a step-by-step guide to our approach.